babylon-runtime/babylon-runtime.github.io/_pages/publications/why-use-runtime-for-artists.md

         }
     ],
     beforeFirstRender: function () {
-        // _r.scene.debugLayer.show(); // uncomment to launch the Inspector
+        // uncomment below to launch the Inspector
+        // _r.scene.debugLayer.show();

-        _r.scene.createDefaultEnvironment({ // we need an env map as we are in PBR
+        // we need an env map as we are in PBR _r.scene.createDefaultEnvironment({
             createGround: false,
             createSkybox: false
         });